 You can also save a copy of the table under a new name, using SAVE COPY As.
 This, in essence, creates a new table.
-This is helpful in several instances:
+This is helpful in several instances, as when you want to:

-When you want to retain any changes while preserving the original table.

-- When you want to save a table with a temporary column (from Update Column). - When you want to create a new table before you make editing changes to the original table. - When saving spreadsheet files that you wish to modify in MapInfo Professional. - When you want to save a table in a different projection.
+- Retain any changes while preserving the original table. - Save a table with a temporary column (from Update Column). - Create a new table before you make editing changes to the original table. - Save spreadsheet files that you wish to modify in MapInfo Professional. - Save a table in a different projection.